Camille Keaton: Career

 In November 1972, Keaton was a centerfold in the Italian men's entertainment magazine Playmen.
 In September 1974, she was on the cover of Playmen.
 Keaton returned to the United States in 1975, settling in New York City.
-She then appeared as Jennifer Hills, a rape victim who wreaks bloody vengeance on her attackers, in the controversial exploitation film I Spit On Your Grave (1978), directed by her then-husband, Meir Zarchi.
+She then appeared as Jennifer Hills, a rape victim who wreaks bloody vengeance on her attackers, in the controversial exploitation film I Spit On Your Grave (1978), directed by her future husband, Meir Zarchi.
 For her performance, she won the Medalla Sitges en Plata de Ley (Sitges Sterling Silver Medal) Best Actress award at the 1978 Sitges - Catalan International Film Festival.

 After the release of I Spit On Your Grave, Keaton moved with husband Zarchi to Los Angeles, California.

 In 2012, Keaton appeared in an uncredited role in Rob Zombie's The Lords of Salem, and has also appeared in the films Chop (2011) and The Butterfly Room (2013).

-Her most recent films include Samuel Farmer's home-invasion thriller The Last House (2019), Terror in Woods Creek (2017), Blood River (2013), Plan 9 (2015), and writer/director Jake Zelch's reimagining of Keaton's infamous 1993 film Savage Vengeance (2020).
+Her most recent films include Samuel Farmer's home-invasion thriller The Last House (2019), Terror in Woods Creek (2017), Blood River (2013) and Plan 9 (2015).

 Personal life

 In 1979, Keaton married Israeli filmmaker Meir Zarchi, the director of I Spit on Your Grave; they divorced in 1982.
-She was married to film producer Sidney Luft from March 20, 1993 until his death on September 15, 2005.
+She was married to film producer Sidney Luft from March 20, 1993, until his death on September 15, 2005.